 So how can we prepare for Halloween 2018?
 Before we get into the specific trends, let’s look at the big picture.

-Another factor is the growing market of millennials.
+One factor of the Haloween season is the growing market of millennials.
 Shopping trends of millennials show the group is more willing to spend on experiences than things.
-For an event like Halloween, a millennial might spend more on a costume for one night than piece of daily attire with no sentimental value.
+For an event like Halloween, a millennial might spend more on a costume for one night than a piece of daily attire with no sentimental value.

 If we break down the actual statistics (keep in mind, this survey only looked at Americans), here’s what we find: